Never miss a Team5pm update!

 - Follow everything that we as Team5pm are proud of!

 Like many brands, do you want a more youthful brand image?
 Do you want to dust off your brand and win over the Gen Z’ers and Millennials?
-The best way to reach this target group nowadays is through their love for gaming!
+The best way to reach this target group nowadays is through their love for gaming videos!
 Even if you don’t sell keyboards, monitors or energy drinks.
 But how do you really win the hearts of gamers?
-Through the right gaming video content!
-I deliberately say ‘right’, because if you do it… do it well.
+Through the right content for gaming videos!
+I deliberately say ‘right’, because if you do it…do it well.

 8 in 10 Gen Z’ers and Millennials are gamers (Newzoo, 2021).
 In other words: only 2 in 10 say they are not a gamer.
 For many, gaming as an entertainment form is as big a part of their lives as music, sports, or movies.
 People under the age of forty spend an average of 7 hours a week gaming.